Traprock is a Brisbane based exploration company with a strategic vision to become a mid-tier Australian gold producer.

 The Warroo gold and copper field lies within the Traprock Region of southeast Queensland.
 Open pit mining in the 1980's recovered 13,982 ounces gold, 21 tonnes copper and 901 ounces silver.
 Latter day mining was by open cut and processed only the oxide ores above the 40 metre level.
 There are numerous gold and copper mines and prospects within the project area which need to be followed up and the Company believes that the chemistry, alteration, structural components and prospective geology are characteristic of major potential for large porphyry or intrusion related gold copper mineralisation.
 You can read more on the Warroo Copper Gold Project Here

-The Company's flagship Mount Chalmers Project offers high potential for establishing new gold and copper mines.
+The Company's flagship Mount Chalmers Project has progressed to a mine lease application.
 The main prospect is the historical Mount Chalmers mine which still hosts substantial mineralization, referred to in more detail Here, In addition, there are a number of partially drilled prospects whose geological and mineral characteristics are similar to those of the nearby Mount Chalmers mine.
 These prospects, including the known resource at Woods Shaft, require further drilling.
 More information can be found here on the Mount Chalmers Gold Copper Project

 This project covers 600sq km within the Traprock Region of south east Queensland.
 The Company chose the Herries Range area due to the characteristic style of gold mineralisation, rock types and structural framework which had a marked similarity to the central Asian large gold deposits, Australia’s Fosterville Gold Mine and New Zealand’s Reefton Goldfield.
 The project contains a number known gold fields and is an area that is seriously under explored with only five previous shallow dill holes targeting gold mineralisation within the tenement.
 Read More About the Herries Range Project Here